Adyen/adyen-hybris/README.md

 Boleto, PayPal ECS and RatePay are routed over the old integration.
 When available in the new Checkout they will be migrated to the new flow.

 ## Requirements
-SAP Commerce (Hybris) version 2105 or newer
+SAP Commerce (Hybris) version 2105 or later

 ## Installation